Campari Classics: How to Make an Americano Cocktail

 Fill a double rocks glass with ice

-Pour in the Campari and vermouth then top up with club soda
+Pour in the Campari and vermouth, then top with soda water

 History of the Americano Cocktail